 Lightsong paused, spoon halfway to his lips.
 What was that?

-“The city Idrians are always creating one crisis or another,” Hopefinder said, waving his fingers dismissively.
-“Foreign workers rarely provide a stable societal underclass, no matter where you look.
+“The city’s Idrians are always creating one crisis or another,” Hopefinder said, waving his fingers dismissively.
+“Foreign workers rarely provide a stable societal underclass, no matter which city you are in.
 I don’t fear them.”

 “They’ve never claimed to have a Royal agent working with them,” Blushweaver said.
 “Things could get out of hand very quickly.”